A21L:

 Joanna E Bullard, Loughborough University, Geography, Leicestershire, UNITED KINGDOM, Matthew C Baddock, Loughborough University, Geography, Loughborough, United Kingdom, Santiago Gassó, University of Maryland/NASA, ESSIC, College Park, MD, United States and Throstur Thorsteinsson, University of Iceland, Reykjavik, Iceland

-Olga V. Kalashnikova, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, United States, Meredith Franklin, University of Southern California, Los Angeles, CA, United States, Michael J Garay, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, United States and David J Diner, NASA Jet Propulsion Laboratory, Pasadena, CA, United States
+Olga V. Kalashnikova, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, United States, Dr. Meredith Franklin, PhD, University of Southern California, Los Angeles, United States, Michael J Garay, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, United States and David J Diner, NASA Jet Propulsion Laboratory, Pasadena, CA, United States